-(A) Following Board approval of a project, a special cooperative agreement shall be entered into between the applicant and the Board.
-This agreement shall describe the responsibilities of both parties;
+(A) Following Board approval of a project, a special cooperative agreement shall be entered into between the applicant, the Board and any third party.
+This agreement shall describe the responsibilities of all parties.
+Failure by the applicant and any third parties to execute the grant agreement within 90 calender days of project approval by the Board may result in project cancellation.